Accident and Sickness Medical Insurance Program

 back to top

-19. What should I do if I am hurt at work?
+20. What should I do if I am hurt at host company?

-There is an exclusion in the coverage for medical expenses that arise from work.
-This is because these expenses are meant to be paid by Workers’ Compensation, a kind of insurance that employers are required to maintain.
-If you are hurt at work, contact the claims administrator, HSR, immediately and let them know.
-They and your insurer can help to arrange coverage for you from your host site’s Workers’ Compensation insurance.
+There is an exclusion in the coverage for medical expenses that arise from activities at your host site.
+This is because these expenses are meant to be paid by Workers' Compensation, a kind of insurance that employers are required to maintain.
+If you are hurt at your host site, contact the claims administrator, GMMI, immediately and let them know.
+They and your insurer can help to arrange coverage for you from your host site's Workers' Compensation insurance.
+You should also speak at once with your host site manager and contact WISE.

 back to top

-The WISE insurance program will cover you if you are in a car accident, but not if you are the driver.
-If you wish, you can buy coverage for car accidents where you are the driver from WISE for an additional premium of $5 per month.
-Contact WISE to arrange for the extra insurance.
-This additional coverage is not valid for Moped’s, Motorcycles, ATV’s, etc. whether licensed for on road use or not.
+The WISE insurance program will cover you if you are in a car accident, but NOT if you are the driver.
+For an additional premium of $5 per month you can buy coverage that will pay for your medical expenses per the terms of the policy if you are injured while driving a passenger car as a legal driver.
+Contact WISE before you begin your program to arrange for the extra insurance.
+This additional coverage is not valid for Mopeds, Motorcycles, ATVs, etc. whether licensed for on road use or not.

 back to top

-The WISE insurance program is mandatory for all participants, regardless of medical insurance you may have at home.
+The insurance program provided by WISE is mandatory for all participants, regardless of medical insurance you may have at home.
 Often insurance in your home country will not cover all expenses incurred outside your Home Country.
 In particular, many policies do not cover Emergency Medical Evacuation.
-WISE arranges for this insurance to make sure that you don’t encounter gaps in coverage that might impede your medical care while on the WISE program.
-This insurance is secondary, which means that if there is primary insurance available to you that can cover your medical expense claim, that insurance must provide payment first, or the insurer may seek reimbursement from the primary insurance company.
-This applies to primary insurance in effect in your home country or in the US.
+WISE arranges for this insurance to make sure that you don't encounter gaps in coverage that might impede your medical care while on the WISE program.

 back to top

-The medical expense limit is $100,000.
-“Medical expense” means the cost of covered reasonable and customary medical care received in the U.S., such as doctor’s visits or emergency surgery.
-Insureds must contact HSR before proceeding with any non-emergency surgery or procedure.
+The medical expense limit is $200,000.
+"Medical expense" means the cost of covered reasonable and customary medical care received in the U.S., such as doctors' visits or emergency surgery.
+Insureds must contact GMMI before proceeding with any non-emergency surgery or procedure.
 Medical Evacuation is a separate benefit.
-There are important exclusions to the medical expense benefit, such as:

 back to top